1987 Belgian Grand Prix: Race summary

 Berger retired on lap three with a broken piston whilst on lap 10 second place Michele Alboreto's wheel bearing broke and Nelson Piquet retired with a broken turbo pipe, handing the lead to Alain Prost from Teo Fabi and Stefan Johansson.
+It was a disappointing day for Ferrari, with Berger having retired earlier with smoke pouring from the back of the car.
 The pitstops changed little in the situation, and he maintained this to win easily by 25 seconds, despite concerns with his fuel consumption due to a faulty gauge.
+This was a race of attrition, with Thierry Boutsen's spare Benetton's drive shaft having failed, his teammate Fabi suffering an engine failure, and Patrese’s Brabham suffering electrical problems.

 This was Prost's 27th win, equalling Jackie Stewart's record with team-mate Johansson making it a McLaren 1-2.
 Andrea de Cesaris drove superbly to finish third for Brabham despite having to push his car over the line with Eddie Cheever (Arrows A10), Satoru Nakajima (Lotus 99T) and Arnoux taking the remaining points.
-With the setbacks to the Tyrrell drivers, the Jim Clark points were won by the Lola LC87 of Philippe Alliot.
-As of 2025, this was also the last time that the Belgian Grand Prix was held at the beginning of the season; since 1988, it has always been held in July, August or September.
+With the setbacks to the Tyrrell drivers, the Jim Clark points were won by the Lola LC87 of Philippe Alliot, who at one point spun in front of Prost before Pouhon while being lapped, giving him a minor scare.
+As of 2026, this was also the last time that the Belgian Grand Prix was held at the beginning of the season; since 1988, it has always been held in July, August or September.